CrowdLinker/navigation-components/docs/nesting-navigators.md

 ## Adding routes

 Just like in the previous section, we can add routing to the navigators we've just created.
-This might be useful if you'd like to navigate directly to a screen that is further down in the Stack, or perhaps want to trigger a modal via a link.
-Lets look at setting this up.
+The same rules apply here, we'll need to configure the routes of our Navigator, and use Link components to navigate between them.

 ```javascript
 import { Link } from 'react-navigation-library';